bpicolo/bpicolo.github.io/_posts/2016-06-01-welcome-to-jekyll.markdown

 {% endhighlight %}

 That's all there is to it!
 Make your integration testing workflow faster and bug free with a touch of Docker.
-With a bit of effort it's a please!
+Takes a bit of effort, but at the end it makes for a really great developer experience.

 [docker-cache]: https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#build-cache
 [example]: https://github.com/bpicolo/postgres-docker-layer-cache-schemas